 What Repairs Can Fix the P0430 Code?

 It’s important that you perform a complete diagnosis to determine what’s causing the problem.
-We outline some steps below.
-If you don’t, you could replace parts that don’t need to be messed with.
+I outline some steps you should take below.
+If you don’t carry out a full diagnosis, you could replace parts that don’t need to be messed with.

 Here are a few possible repairs that might help.